schoolofcities/urban-data-storytelling/index.md

 ## Contributors and citing

 This online textbook was compiled by [Jeff Allen](https://jamaps.github.io) with contributions (in alphabetical order) from Karen Chapple, Julia Greenberg, Isabeaux Graham, Aniket Kali, Evelyne St. Louis, Nate Wessel, and Michelle Zhang.
-Each notebook includes author names of specific contributors to each.
+Each page lists its authors.
 The website was built using [Quarto](https://quarto.org/).

 If you want to cite this webpage, here is the recommended citation: